Garner community center in the works

 Adam and Denise Upmeyer of Garner joked to their daughter about building their own venue when she was planning her wedding for last summer.
 While their daughter did not want to wait for them to build one, the Upmeyers decided to go through with their idea.

-They are building an event center and campground one block north of the State Street/Highway 18 intersection in Garner.
+They are building an event center and campground one block north of the State Street/Highway 18 intersection on Taft Avenue in Garner.

 Up 4 Celebrations is expected to be completed within the next 12-18 months and will be used for weddings, class reunions, family reunions, corporate events, wedding showers, baby showers and more.